R3lativ3/course-management-back-end/README.md

 npm install
 ```

-4. Create a `.env` file in the root directory and add your database configuration:
+4. Create a `.env` file in the root directory and add your database configuration (please request me the access):

 ```
 DB_NAME=your_database_name